MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

-  Lets you specify whether Google Chrome tabs wait to navigate until the browser has downloaded the initial Enterprise Mode Site List.
+  Lets you specify whether Microsoft Edge tabs wait to navigate until the browser has downloaded the initial Enterprise Mode Site List.
 This setting is intended for the scenario where the browser home page should load in Internet Explorer mode, and it is important that is does so on browser first run after IE mode is enabled.
 If this scenario does not exist, we recommend not enabling this setting because it can negatively impact the performance of loading the home page.
-The setting only applies when Google Chrome does not have a cached Enterprise Mode Site List, such as on browser first run after IE mode is enabled.
+The setting only applies when Microsoft Edge does not have a cached Enterprise Mode Site List, such as on browser first run after IE mode is enabled.

 This setting works in conjunction with:
 [InternetExplorerIntegrationLevel](#internetexplorerintegrationlevel) is set to 'IEMode'